Fixed vs Tracker Mortgage Rates: Why Fixed Rates Might Be the Better Choice In 2025

 Final Thoughts

-The current situation of fixed rates being lower than tracker rates offers a unique opportunity for borrowers.
-Locking in a fixed-rate mortgage now could deliver immediate savings and long-term peace of mind, particularly with potential rate cuts on the horizon.
+The current situation of fixed rates being lower than tracker rates offers a good opportunity for borrowers.
+Locking in a fixed-rate mortgage now could deliver immediate savings and long-term peace of mind.
 However, a tracker mortgage, while clearly the riskier option, might result in lower overall costs but only if the base rate drops significantly and quickly.

 Not sure which option works best for you?